Compliance Training for Employees: Key Examples and Practical Tips

 Recurring enrollments

 Employees must take courses repeatedly.
 For instance, you may want your staff to regularly review safety rules and regulations or other compliance topics.
-You can set up automatic course re-enrollments at specific intervals if you don’t like manually enrolling users.
+You can set up automatic course re-enrollments at specific intervals for this and other training initiatives if you don’t like manually enrolling users.

 Blended learning